Losing Indonesian candidate challenges election in court

-JAKARTA, Indonesia — The defeated candidate in Indonesia’s presidential election filed a challenge Friday against the result in the country’s top court just days after seven people died in rioting by his supporters in the capital.
+JAKARTA, Indonesia — The defeated candidate in Indonesia’s presidential election filed a challenge against the result in the country’s top court, just days after seven people died in rioting by his supporters in the capital.

-The legal move is the latest step in what analysts say has been a months-long campaign by former General Prabowo Subianto to discredit the election.
+The legal move is the latest step in what analysts say has been a monthslong campaign by former Gen. Prabowo Subianto to discredit the election.

 Members of his campaign including his brother, Hashim Djojohadikusumo, arrived Friday night at the Constitutional Court in Jakarta, where a large digital clock was counting down the time left for challenges to the election.
 The court has a month to make its judgment.